Assault Charge Attorney Cody Villalon Will Protect Your Rights

 When you or someone you love is dealing with an assault charge in Virginia, it is vital to speak with an accomplished Richmond assault lawyer.
 Facing a criminal charge is one of the most stressful experiences anyone can have.

-For accomplished legal representation in Richmond, contact Cody Villalon, Attorney at Law.
+For proven legal representation in Richmond, contact Cody Villalon, Attorney at Law.
 Although being criminally charged is overwhelming, Attorney Cody Villalon knows how to fight effectively for clients’ rights.
 Contact Cody Villalon, Attorney at Law, by calling 804.316.0765.

 How Our Assault Charge Lawyers Can Help You